bioperl/p5-bpwrapper/README.md

 * Girish Ramrattan
 * Weigang Qiu, City University of New York, Hunter College (Correspondence: weigang@genectr.hunter.cuny.edu)
 * If you find the tools useful, please cite: Hernandez Y., P. Pagan,  G. Ramrattan, & W.-G. Qiu.
 (2015).
 Bp-utils (Release 1.0): BioPerl-based command-line utilities for manipulating sequences, alignments, and phylogenetic trees.
 URL: https://github.com/bioperl/bp-utils.

-# Checklist for adding a method (for developers):
-* We encourage BioPerl developers to add command-line interface to their BioPerl methods by using bp-utils.
-* To do so, please contact Weigang Qiu, City University of New York, Hunter College  (weigang@genectr.hunter.cuny.edu)
-* For each new mehtod, first pick a long option (--option) and (optionally) a one-letter short (-x) option
-* Add one line to the POD Synopsis
-* Add to the POD Usage.
-Note that POD usages are ordered by short names alphabatically
-* Add a subroutine to the script itself.
-Note that subroutines are ordered according to POD usage (alphatically by short names)
-* Add a test command to the testing file (add a test file if necessary)